 Students who receive financial aid must meet the due dates and obligations required of their financial aid provider so that they meet the College payment due date.
-Failure to meet financial aid obligations that result in late payment to the College is subject to the College's Failure to Meet Financial Obligations Policy.
+Failure to meet financial aid obligations that result in late payment to the College is subject to the College's Failure to Meet Financial Obligations Policy (Section 5.4).
 Students should refer to this policy to fully understand their financial obligations to the College.

 The course fee of the course or courses that the student enrols in determines the total tuition fee for the student.
 Refer to the Enrolment Form for tuition fees.
 Some course fees vary.
 Students should refer to the Enrolment Form for costs related to each course.
-Enrolment Forms are available online under Student Resources and at Reception.
+Enrolment Forms are available online using the link you were emailed.